partikelir/technocrat/readme.md

 * Better, more informative and SEO-friendly page titles
 * Human-readable dates on recent entries (e.g. posted 21 hours ago)
-* Thumbnail fallback: if a featured image isn't set the appropriately-sized thumbnail of the first image will be displayed
 * Clean search rewrites (e.g. website.com/search/query/ instead of website.com?s=query)
-* Singleton search results redirect to matching post in one step
 * jQuery-based search query markup; surrounds search terms with `<mark>`
 * jQuery-based HTML5 pullquotes; `<span class="pullquote">Text</span>` will be transformed into `<aside class="pulledquote">Text</aside>` and prepended
 * Context-dependent posts per page (12 items per screen on portfolios, 25 on search, user default elsewhere)
-* Reset admin-side HTML editor to a nicer font stack
 * Custom site header and other cruft from Twenty Twelve removed

 ### PORTFOLIO ITEMS